Pashto media

-Pashto literature and poetry
+Literature and poetry

 Pashto is not only the name of a language, but it comprises all traditions, norms and values of the Pashtun people.
 The history of Pashto language comprises thousands of years.
 It is widely believed among the Pashtuns that the earliest written Pashto poems were written in the 8th century CE by Amir Kror Suri of Ghor, Afghanistan.
 Amir Kror was the son of Amir Polad and they belonged to the Suri Pashtun tribe.
 Since paper was not much in use in the Pashtun territory, Poets usually performed poetry verbally and its fans memorized the work.
 Another reason may be that most Pashtuns were nomads and warriors, thus lack writing skills.
 Due to these and other reasons, Pashto remained as a verbal language only.
 The poems by Amir Kror Suri were discovered and saved in Pata Khazana, a work compiled by Shah Hussain Hotaki and last edited by professor Abdul Hai Habibi from Kandahar.
 Abu Muhammad Hashim Sarwani was another poet of that period.
 He was born around the Helmand Province in the 9th century.
 He was the student of Ullema of Basat.
 It is also said that he was the student of popular Arabic writer, Ibn-e-Khalid.
 Hashim Sarwani translated some Arabic poems in Pashto, and his work also came under light through the book, Pata Khazana.
 He also wrote a book, SaloVagma, meaning ‘deserted breeze’ on the eloquence of Arabic verses.
 After Abu Muhammad Hashim Sarwani, Sheikh Razi is another poet whose work is saved in the book, Pata Khazana.
 He belonged to the Lodi tribe of Pashtuns.
 Similarly, there are many other poets in the first phase of Pashto poetry (i.e. Amir Nasir Lodhi, Beat Neeka, Ismail Ster Bani (son of Beat Neeka), Kharshaboon (cousin of Ismail Ster Bani), Sheikh Asad Soori and others).